 Lateral Medullary Syndrome

-Damage of the lateral medulla leads to lateral medullary syndrome.
+Damage to the lateral medulla leads to lateral medullary syndrome.
 Gaspard Vieusseux first described it in 1808.
 It is also known as ‘Wallenberg syndrome.’
-Of interest are the following variants:
+The following variants are of interest:

 Opalski syndrome: lateral medullary syndrome with ipsilateral hemiplegia

 Babinski-Nageotte syndrome: lateral medullary syndrome with contralateral hemiplegia.

 The lateral medullary syndrome may be complete or partial, depending on the vessel and the subsequent vascular territory involved.

 All brain stem syndromes are ‘crossed syndromes’ involving the ipsilateral cranial nerve and contralateral motor weakness.

 There are very few clinically and pathologically proven cases of medial medullary syndrome.
 Lateral medullary syndrome is more common.
 According to a study, the highest incidence is seen in middle-aged males at 50-60 years.
 Hypertension, diabetes, smoking, and atherosclerosis are the major risk factors.

 Medial medullary syndrome is usually caused by infarction following vascular insult to the medial medulla.
 Occlusion of the ASA or damage to the paramedian perforators culminates in medial medullary syndrome.

 Infarction of the lateral medulla, following insult to the PICA, the vertebra-basilar trunk. or brain stem perforators. gives rise to lateral medullary syndrome.